coccoinomane/web3client/README.md

 - Easily create a client to interact with EVM-compatible chains.
 - Preconfigured for the most popular chains: Ethereum, Binance, Avalanche, Cronos, etc.
+- Support for ERC20 operations, using the token name (e.g. USDC) instead of address.
 - Exposes the underlying web3.py client to allow for more flexibility

 # Examples